Exporting to Panama

 - slow judicial system

-Read the overseas business risk for Panama for more guidance on the challenges of doing business in Panama.
+Read the overseas business risk for Panama for more guidance on the challenges of doing business there.

 Using agents and distributors

-You are advised to use a representative, distributor or commission agent with a commercial license.
+You are advised to use a representative, distributor or commission agent with a commercial licence.
 Securing exclusivity for a buying agent can be hard due to the competitive conditions of the market.

 You must have a local counterpart or direct presence to participate in any Panamanian government procurement bidding processes.